dusk-network/docs-public/src/content/docs/learn/glossary.md

 ## Dusk terminology

+#### Confidential Security Contract Standard (XSC)

+A standardized framework for confidential smart contracts, which any company or organization can customize according to business-specific requirements (e.g., complying with data privacy and financial regulations).

+#### Kadcast

+A structured information propagation protocol used by Dusk, characterized by a direct correlation between network performance, latency, and the number of nodes.

+#### Moonlight

+An account-based transaction model on Dusk that tracks balances for accounts and contracts, offering full transparency.
+It is faster and cheaper than Phoenix, making it easier for developers to integrate with external protocols.

 #### Phoenix

-A unique UTXO transaction model created by Dusk that works in tandem with PLONK in order to allow users to access assets stored in public notes and spend transaction outputs without revealing any data (e.g., public key and private key).
+A UTXO-based, privacy-preserving transaction model on Dusk used for transferring DUSK.
+It enables users to spend "notes" privately using zero-knowledge proofs without linking balances to addresses.

 #### Piecrust

-A virtual machine created by Dusk that manages blockchain related functions (i.e., deploying smart contracts and changing the global state).
+A general purpose virtual machine developed by Dusk that runs WASM smart contracts and manages their memory.

+#### Rusk

+The official Dusk platform's Rust reference implementation.

-#### Moonlight
+#### Succinct Attestation

+A unique Proof-of-Stake consensus algorithm developed by Dusk which allows network participants to compete for block producer rights.

 #### Zedger

-A hybrid transaction model created by Dusk that works in tandem with Phoenix to provide confidential security contracts or XSCs with functionalities unique to account-based transaction models (e.g., whitelisting, KYC, voting rights, etc.)

-#### Succinct Attestation

-A unique Proof-of-Stake consensus algorithm created by Dusk which allows network participants to compete for block producer rights.

-#### Rusk

-A virtual machine created by Dusk that processes the zero knowledge functions or operations (e.g., sending confidential transactions).

-#### Kadcast

-A structured information propagation protocol employed by Dusk that features unique properties; for example, a direct correlation between better performance and latency, as well as better performance and the number of nodes in the network.

-#### Confidential Security Contract Standard (XSC)

-A standardized framework for confidential smart contracts, which any company or organization can customize according to business-specific requirements (e.g., complying with data privacy and financial regulations).
+A Dusk protocol combining UTXO and account models for the private, compliant management of securities.
+Zedger allows issuers to digitally represent, issue, and trade securities like stocks and bonds while ensuring regulatory compliance.

 ## Definitions

 #### Account

-With respect to a blockchain that employs an account-based model, the combination of a private key and a public key whereby funds of one or more persons are stored as balance.
+In an account-based blockchain, a combination of a private key and a public key where a user's funds are stored as a balance.

 #### Account-Based Transaction Model

-An accounting scheme that represents assets as balances within personal accounts, similar to bank accounts.
+A protocol that represents assets as balances within personal accounts, similar to bank accounts.

 #### Application Program Interface (API)

-Software code that enables communication between independent systems, such as computer programs and applications, in the form of a request-response message.
-For example, price aggregators submit order size, order time, and token address through the APIs of airlines’ cryptocurrency exchanges and receive prices for coins meeting those specifications in response.
+Software code that enables communication between different systems via request-response messages.
+It enables tasks like requesting user balances, listening to on-chain events and more.

 #### Asset Token

-A category of tokens that represent a “real world” asset or product — such as a commodity (e.g., gold) or currency (e.g., US dollar) — as opposed to utility tokens, which provide the holder with access to or the ability to do something on the network.
+A category of tokens that represent a “real world” asset or product — such as a commodity (e.g., gold) or currency (e.g., US dollar) — as opposed to utility tokens, which provide network-specific functions.

 #### Balance

-With respect to an account-based transaction model, the assets which a person owns and thus can exchange and spend.
+The assets owned by an account in an account-based transaction model, available for exchange or spending.

 #### Bandwidth